Alison003/Alison003.github.io/README.md

 Course: Data Structures 2
 - Written in C++
 - This code takes a file as input and creates a Huffman Tree based on the frequency of each character found in the file
-- Uses binary tree and tree searching concepts
+- From this project I learned binary tree and tree searching concepts

 ![Example Output of the Huffman Tree Code](https://github.com/Alison003/Alison003.github.io/blob/432aad9ab7720c24934bce08128f537c3d537b10/docs/Huffman%20Output.PNG)